-I got a last minute invitation by my friend Aimee to join a few people on a short welcome getaway after the hurricane.
+I got a last minute invitation by my friend Aimee to join a few people for a short much needed getaway after the hurricane.
 If anyone deserves it she does.
 Almost a week later and her house down south is still without water.
 I am sure a hotel will be a welcome reprieve.

 She also wanted to do some shopping, now that their house has done the first run through a storm, she knows better how to prepare for next time.

-Since Tropic Air is having a half price sale to anywhere but International airport, a half price flight from San Pedro to Corozal Belize made for a cheap getaway to Chetumal Mexico.
+Since Tropic Air is having a half-price sale to anywhere but the International airport, a half-price flight from San Pedro to Corozal Belize made for a cheap getaway to Chetumal Mexico.

 Fees to get From Belize to Mexico

-Crossing borders for those of us without Residency was $40 Belize dollars or $20 US each.
+Crossing the borders for those without Residency is $40 Belize dollars or $20 US each.
 Since Ryan is Belizean and I am a resident we are the only 2 of the 7 of us that did not have to pay.

 Next came another check in on the Mexico side.
 We paid $50 Pesos or $2.55 American dollars each and got a very small slip of paper we were not to lose.
 Next time I need to remember to add a paperclip to my passport to help keep my exit paper from accidentally slipping out.

-The transfer service from Corozal Airport to as close as we could get to our hotel in the “War Zone” (the whole street was under major construction) cost us $80 in Belize currency.
+The transfer service from Corozal Airport to as close as we could get to our hotel in the “War Zone” (the whole street was under major construction) cost us $80 BZD.

 Everyone else was already booked at the Grand Marlon Hotel.
-I decided to wing it and hope I could get an Executive King Room for a decent price on on arrival.
-Aimee booked everyone through one of the online booking services and got their rooms for $40.00 usd per night.
+I decided to wing it and hope I could get an Executive King Room for a decent price on arrival.
+Aimee booked everyone through one of the online booking services and got their rooms for $40.00 USD per night.
 When I checked on the hotel website I saw $800 pesos or $43.65 a night.
 (Currently 20 Mexican Pesos = $1.09 USD)